JinkiKeikaku/PreCadDocuments/PrecoFormat_en.md

 [ps](#ps) is 0, the size specified here is the actual size.

-The default is 4.0.
+The default is the current character height.

 #### fw

 `fw [w]`
 Specifies the character width ratio.
 If `w` is not specified, the current character width ratio is used.
-The default is 1.0.
+The default is the current character width ratio.

 #### fs

 `fs [s]`
 Specifies the spacing between characters.
 If `s` is not specified, the current character spacing is used.
 If [ps](#ps) is 0, the size specified here is actual size.
-The default is 0.0.
+The default is the current character spacing.

 #### fa

 `fa [a]`
-Specifies the font slant.
+Specifies the font slant angle.
 Note that the font slant is positive clockwise.
-If `a` is not specified, the current slant is used.
+If `a` is not specified, the current slant angle is used.
-The default is 0.0.
+The default is the current slant angle.

 #### ff